 Strength always.
 We are predisposed to our muscle fibre make up.
 We should prioritize muscle growth and strength before power for speed development.
 Starting with speed can yield early gains.
 However, it often neglects building a solid strength and power foundation.
 This foundation is crucial for optimal speed development.

 Is it possible to estimate an athlete’s potential by looking at their body type?
 What are the three types of body types?

 Yes, I believe body type and body shape do often determine first of all what type of sport a person plays, and usually what positions in that team that he or she ends up playing.
-When I was playing rugby at school the bigger kids were always put into the front row.
-If you were fast you played in the backs.
-If you were small you played half back and if you had a good aerobic engine you played back row.
+When I played rugby at school, coaches placed the bigger kids in the front row.
+Fast players took positions in the backs.
+Small players played half back, and those with a strong aerobic engine played in the back row.

 Ectomorphs play a wide range of sports.
 They can play contact sports but usually don’t get involved in the heavy contact.
 They also lean-to racquet sports and a wide variety of aerobic sports such as rowing, triathlon and distance running.
 When mesomorphs and ectomorphs begin to specialise in one sport or activity, they tend to actually develop an even more defined body shape, depending on the needs of the sport.